 - 1/4 cup firm tofu (cubed)

-Place water in a medium sauce pan and bring to a low simmer.
+Place vegetable in a medium sauce pan and bring to a low simmer.

 Add nori and simmer for 5-7 minutes.

 In the meantime, place miso (starting with lesser end of range) into a small bowl, add a little hot water and whisk until smooth.
 This will ensure it doesn’t clump.
 Set aside.

 Taste and add more miso or a pinch of sea salt if desired.
 Serve warm.
 Best when fresh.

 *Adapted from vegetarian.about.com